trustwallet/developer/wallet-core/android-guide.md

 ## Code Examples

-In the following sections we show code examples for some common funcions.
+In the following sections we show code examples for some common functions.
 Please refer to the [Wallet Usage Guide](wallet-core-usage.md) for detailed explanations.

 ### Wallet Management